How to speak French fast

 • Don’t give up.
 Learning a language is hard and not always immediately rewarding.
 Remind yourself why you want to learn French.
 You got this!

-Here are three key steps to learn how to speak French fast:
+Here are three key steps to prepare yourself for learning French quickly:

 Ask yourself, “Why do I want to learn French?”
 Your answer will help you structure your study plan by highlighting the concepts and vocabulary you should spend time on.